MeirKatz613/MeirKatz613.github.io/index.md

 ### How to download and use

-Download the .zip folder containing both the executable and the JRE from my Google drive [here]( then unzip the folder.
-Then in the unzipped folder open the file gematriagui.exe.
+Download the the executable from my Google drive [here](https://drive.google.com/drive/u/1/folders/1Kn399fMcG20t1VqaUCXoWgxgBAnt_f76) then put into the same parent folder, of the appropriate JRE to go with it.
+In the case the JRE is zulu-16-jre, which you can download from [here](https://cdn.azul.com/zulu/bin/zulu16.30.15-ca-jre16.0.1-win_x64.msi)
+After installing the JRE, move both the JRE, and the executable into the same folder.
+Don't rename the JRE, just leave it as it is, otherwise the program won't work.
+Double click the program to open.
-Type the Hebrew word you want the gematria of, then press enter, or the button that says Click for Gematria
+Type the Hebrew word you want the gematria of, then press enter, or the button that says <br/>
+Click for Gematria <br/>
 Thats it.

 ### How to reach me.